-\paragraph{LST pools on Uniswap} Figures \ref{fig:wealthPools_uniswap}, \ref{fig:MApools_uniswap} and \ref{fig:MA30pools_uniswap} show the wealth of LP, HOLD, and LST, as well as 7-day and 30-day moving average of wealth difference, for the four LST pools on Uniswap v3.
+Figures \ref{fig:wealthPools_uniswap}, and \ref{fig:MA30pools_uniswap} show the wealth of LP, HOLD, and LST, as well as the 30-day moving average of wealth difference, for the four LST pools on Uniswap v3.
 Due to incompatibility with rebase tokens, all LSTs listed at Uniswap are reward-based (wstETH, rETH, and cbETH).
-The moving average for the weekly positions in Figure \ref{fig:MApools_uniswap} shows that the pools with the higher fee rate of 5 bp were able to generate sufficient amount of fees to compensate for LVS during certain time periods, while the 1 bp wstETH-ETH pool consistently failed to achieve this.
+The moving averages plotted in Figure \ref{fig:MA30pools_uniswap} shows that the pools with the higher fee rate of 5 basis points were able to generate a sufficient amount of fees to compensate for LVS during certain time periods, while the 1 basis point wstETH-ETH pool consistently failed to achieve this.

-Over the whole observation period, total fee returns were generally high enough to compensate LPs for LVS in the 5bp pools, especially in the more recent past (see right plots in Figure \ref{fig:wealthPools_uniswap}).
+Over the whole observation period, total fee returns were generally high enough to compensate LPs for LVS in the 5 basis point pools, especially in the more recent past (see right plots in Figure \ref{fig:wealthPools_uniswap}).
 However, the actual profitability of liquidity positions depends on their holding period, as it is affected by price fluctuations of cbETH and rETH.
 In particular, depositing into the pool during the depegs following the FTX insolvency in November 2022 (rETH being overpriced while cbETH was underpriced), can lead to different results.